 The VAT Return Form

 The main purpose of this form is to populate the VAT Return and then submit to HMRC.
-The details can be entered manually or for VT Software Customers, the details can be imported from the desired 'VT Company' file.
+The details can be either entered manually or imported from the custom designed 'NJT VAT Return From' or for VT Software Customers, the details can be imported from the desired 'VT Company' file.

 In order to minimise the risk of submission errors returned by HMRC, extensive validation is undertaken prior to submission.
 This validation process can be initiated by clicking on the 'Validate & Save' button.
 However, the return is validated automatically at the start of the submission process.